 Increased drilling activity by Heritage, BPTT and Touchstone during the nine-month period ended June 2023 was the primary driver of the overall growth in the country's spud rate.
-During the October 2022 to June 2023 period, Heritage's LO/FO and EPSC operators cumulatively drilled twenty-five (25) wells; twenty-four (24) development wells and one (1) exploration well.
+During the October 2022 to June 2023 period, Heritage's LO/ FO and EPSC operators cumulatively drilled twentyfive (25) wells; twenty-four (24) development wells and one (1) exploration well.
 Comparatively, the company's LO/FO and EPSC operators would have spudded thirteen (13) wells, all of which were development wells, in the previous fiscal 2022 period.
+The LO/FO and EPSC operators' improved drilling campaign was mainly attributable to the increase in activity following the discontinuation of the measures implemented to curb the spread of the COVID-19 virus, coupled with the rise in crude oil prices.